 This calls for a high-capacity solution that can absorb a high demand market that, subsequently, grants high levels of revenues by itself, or greater benefits when network effects are considered.
 In this sense maglev, same as trains in general, perform very well.
 They just need to be placed at the correct location.
-However, and putting aside some aspects like preferences for oil economy, less pressure from the sustainability perspective, the solution was:
+However, and putting aside some aspects like preferences for oil economy, the proposed solution was: